If you’re an eCommerce retailer, then this article is for you. But, if not, feel free to stick around because we’ve got some news.

 Although fast shipping is in full swing, high spending isn’t for it.
 In a survey of U.S. shoppers over the age of 18, the primary explanation for cart abandonment for online purchases was found to be elevated shipping costs.

-Now that we’ve crushed the numbers and did a bit of research, it’s time we move on to our Product Page. 👇
+Now that we’ve crushed the numbers and done a bit of research, it’s time we move on to our Product Page. 👇

 Product Page Elements